melon-mochii/preseed/README.md

-pre-configuration for my debian install
+### my personal pre-configuration for a debian installation